nezdemkovski/confcitizens/README.md

 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.

+## Thank you Thank you Thank you

+I want to thank [@karlhorky](https://github.com/karlhorky) and every contributor for an amazing job you did for [awesome-speakers](https://github.com/karlhorky/awesome-speakers).
+ConfCitizens is based on the `awesome-speakers` data.

 ## Licensing

 This project is licensed under MIT license.